 Matthias Lehmann ››

 Matthias Lehmann is a German researcher and a member of the International Committee on the Rights of Sex Workers in Europe (ICRSE) and the co-founder of the SWAT project (Sex Workers + Allies Translate, Edit + Design), together with Katherine Koster (then SWOP-USA, now NSWP).
-He lives in South Korea after research periods in Thailand, South Korea and Germany.
+He lives in South Korea after research periods in Thailand, Korea, Germany and the UK.
 He graduated with a B.A. in Korean Studies at the School of Oriental and African Studies (SOAS, University of London) and an M.A. in International Relations at the Graduate Institute of Peace Studies (GIP, Kyung Hee University).

 Through the research for his graduate thesis that dealt with human trafficking prevention in Thailand he became aware of the collateral damage caused by anti-trafficking and prostitution legislation, in particular where sex workers and migrants are concerned.
 With this research project, Mr Lehmann aimed to add to the knowledge about the experiences of sex workers in South Korea.

 Research Team ››